Naturhistoriska/Georg/georg-backend/README.md

 * Reverse geocoding (/api/reverse)
 * Reverse geocoding with coordinates (/api/coorinates)
 * Batch upload (/api/upload)
-> Forward geocoding
+> Forward geocoding <br />
-A free text search to find a place by searching for an address or name.
+A free text search to find a place by searching for an address or name. <br />
 This search takes query parameters and options:
-* text - locality information (This query parameter is required)
+* text - locality description (This query parameter is required)
 * sources - data sources are imported into pelias (Optional).
-    * georg-pelias currently supports following data sources (georg-pelias only supports datasources over the nordic countries.
-It is possible to expand datasources over the world):
+    * georg-pelias for UK currently supports following data sources:
         * Who's on First (wof)
-        * OpenAddresses (oa)
         * OpenStreetMap (osm)
-        * GBIF (gbif)
-        * swe-virtual-herbarium (swe-virtual-herbarium)
 * layers - subset of datasource (Optional).
     * georg-pelias supports following layers:
         * venue
         * street
         * locality
+        * country
+        * macroregion
+        * region
+        * county
         * localadmin
+        * borough
         * postalcode
         * neighbourhood
+        * continent
+        * empire
-        * county
+        * dependency
-        * region
+        * macrocounty
         * macrohood
-        * borough
-        * country
-        * macroregion
-        * dependency
-        * nhrs-nrm (From GBIF)
-        * uppsala-botany (From GBIF)
+        * disputed
-        * s-fbo (From GBIF)
+        * ocean
-        * socken (From swe-virtual-herbarium)
+        * marinearea
 * countryCode - Search for specific country (Optional)
-    * At present georg-pelias only can georference locations in the nordic countries.
-By default, the search searches locations in all the nordic countries.
-By add countryCode swe, the search searches locations only in Sweden
+    * At present georg-pelias only can georference locations in UK.
 * size - define number of suggestions shall be returned from API.
 The default size is 10
-> Autocomplete
+> Autocomplete <br />
 With autocomplete, user can type in text from georg-ui and get a real-time result suggestions back without having to type the whole location.
 Autocomplete takes same query parameters and options as Forward geocoding.

-> Reverse geocoding
+> Reverse geocoding <br />
 Find what is located at a certain coordinate location.
 Reverse geocoding are not working on custom datasets based on limition of Pelias.

 Reverse geocoding takes following query parameters:
 * lat - latitude
 * lng - longitude
-> Reverse geocoding with coordinates
+> Reverse geocoding with coordinates <br />
 Same as Reverse geocoding, this endpoint allows user send in coordinats (latitude and longitude) as a whole text in different format.
 The supported formats are: dd, dms, and ddm.
 The latitude and longitude shall be separated by comma or space. ex:
-   * '59.350828, 17.938927',
+   * '51.462615, -0.988183',
-   * '59°21'03.0" N 17°56'20.1" E',
+   * '51°27'45.4" N 0°59'17.5" W',
-   * '59°21.050' N 17°56.336' E'
+   * '51°27.757' N 0°59.291' W'
 > Batch upload
 This endpoint consumes MULTIPART_FORM_DATA which allows user to upload a csv file with minimum of two columns: Id, SourceLocality, and get best match result for each locality back as csv or json file.
 You can find sample csv templet from [github](https://github.com/Naturhistoriska/Georg/blob/master/data/georg_batch.csv).